Replace Sway Bar Links

 best way to remove sway bar links

-TIP: If the rubber bushings are already gone, a vice-grip locked onto the link will keep it from spinning while you're cutting it off.
+TIP: If you have the clearance, a vice-grip locked onto the link will keep it from spinning while you're cutting it off.

 Replacement Parts

-A replacement kit will generally include new bushings, washers, links, and nuts.
+A replacement kit generally includes new bushings, washers, links (long threaded studs), and nuts.
 Quite often, they'll be variations or upgrades from the original ones.

 sway bar end link replacement